 A tiny but very powerful device, Korg nanoKONTROL2 is our last control surface in this buyer’s guide.
 As from the name, it’s a nano-device.
 But don’t underestimate it because of the small user interface.

-Imagine with just $64.99 you get 8 faders and also a transport control which you missed out in costly control surfaces above.
+Imagine under 70 bucks you get 8 faders and also a transport control which you missed out on costly Logic Pro X control surfaces.
 Neither Novation Launch control nor Avid Artist Mix has dedicated transport controls.
 But Korg nano KONTROL2 has this feature.

 Korg nanoKONTROL2 transport panel in detail